azlymoon/kaa/src/Security/README.md

 Helps to check and grant or deny access to particular route to users.

-Uses codegen to generate code based on attributes and/or YAML Security config file.
+Generates code based on attributes and/or YAML Security config file.

+## User

 ## Voter

+For now, only RoleVoter is implemented.
+It checks whether the user has all required roles.

-Voter returns one of three values:
+Voter has method ```vote``` which returns one of three values:

 - ```SecurityVote::Grant```
 - ```SecurityVote::Abstain```